Private Rental Assistance Policy

 Clients receiving a Private Rental Subsidy must advise their social housing provider within 28 days of any change in circumstance, including:

-• diagnosed medical condition or disability;
+- diagnosed medical condition or disability

-• landlord or real estate agent.
+- landlord or real estate agent.

 Clients already receiving Private Rental Subsidy assistance whose rent increases over the benchmark rent will have their subsidy re-assessed.
 In exceptional circumstances a client may be approved to pay rent that is over the benchmark.
-Clients must either move to a property at or below the median rent or lose their subsidy unless they can demonstrate exceptional circumstances and that they can afford to pay a rent that is over the benchmark.
+Clients must either move to a property at or below the median rent or lose their subsidy unless they can demonstrate exceptional circumstances and that they can afford to pay rent that is over the benchmark.
 For more information, go to Situations where a Private Rental Subsidy may be considered for rent above the benchmark.

 If a client receiving a Private Rental Subsidy does not inform their social housing provider about changes to their household or household income, the household may be provided with an incorrect subsidy amount.

-If information is obtained alleging a client has failed to declare changes to their household circumstances, the matter will be investigated and if substantiated may result in the loss or reduction of the client’s subsidy and/or criminal prosecution.
+If information is obtained alleging a client has failed to declare changes to their household circumstances, the matter will be investigated and if substantiated may result in the loss or reduction of a client’s subsidy and/or criminal prosecution.

 A client should also consult with their social housing provider if they are considering moving to another property as this may affect the approval of their subsidy or the amount of their rent subsidy.